dev-sreya/my-portfolio/README.md

 - ⚡ Fast and lightweight
 - 📱 Fully responsive for all devices
-- ⚛️ Built with modern React (Hooks & Functional Components)
+- ⚛️ Built with modern React (Functional Components)
 - 🎬 Smooth transitions and animations with Framer Motion
 - 🎨 Clean and minimal design using TailwindCSS v4
 - 🌙 Dark and light mode toggle